Enhancing the Quantum Linear Systems Algorithm using Richardson Extrapolation: Tri-diagonal Hamiltonian simulation

 \section{Tri-diagonal Hamiltonian simulation}

 In this section we consider the Hamiltonian simulation problem, i.e., we want to construct a quantum circuit acting as $e^{\mathrm{i}At}$ for $t \in \mathbb{R}$ and a Hermitian matrix $A \in \mathbb{R}^{N \times N}$.
-In particular, we focus on the case when $A$ is a symmetric real Toeplitz matrix of the form
+In particular, we focus on the case when $A$ is a symmetric real Toeplitz matrix with constant main diagonal with value $a\in\mathbb{R}$ and constant off-diagonals with value $b\in\mathbb{R}$, and zeroes elsewhere.
+As an illustration, in the $4\times 4$ case, $A$ takes the form

 Matrices like this arise, for instance, when solving the Poisson equation using finite difference approximation on $N+2$ grid points, see Appendix~\ref{poissonapp} for more details.

 Hamiltonian simulation arose from trying to simulate the dynamics of quantum systems, the original motivation for quantum computers \cite{Feynman1982}.
 Nowadays, the scope of Hamiltonian simulation has widened to include an array of applications, such Gibbs state preparation \cite{gibbs} or option pricing \cite{baaquie}, just to name a few.